akhodakivskiy/VimFx/documentation/options.md

 avoid the problem, VimFx waits a bit before checking if you have left the text input.

+### `refocus_timeout`

+If you switch to another window while a text input is focused, Firefox actually blurs the text input.
+If you then switch back again, Firefox will re-focus the text input.

+VimFx tracks that case, so that the [Prevent autofocus] option does not think it should prevent that refocus.
+Unfortunately, the tracking requires a timeout.
+This option let’s you customize that timeout (measured in milliseconds).

+If you experience that text input focus is lost after switching back to Firefox from another window, you might want to increase this timeout.

+[Prevent autofocus]: #prevent-autofocus

 ### Scrolling options

 Apart from its own options, VimFx also respects a few built-in Firefox options.